VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 * Check the functionality of the button Logout.

  ## 1.4 Test Design
  Functional test cases were creted in JIRA.
-Based on the analysis of the specifications, the test design techniques used for generatin test case are:
+Based on the analysis of the specifications, the test design techniques used for generating test case are:

  **Test cases:**
  * Verify if the user may be able to login when valid data is used